SiCarlsson/homelab-infrastructure/README.md

 ### Ansible Commands

 - `make ansible-generate-hosts` - Generate Ansible hosts inventory file from Terraform state.
+- `make ansible-ping` - Test connectivity to all hosts in the inventory.
 - `make ansible-install-docker` - Install and configure Docker on all hosts using Ansible playbook.
+- `make ansible-install-traefik` - Install and configure Traefik reverse proxy on all hosts.
-- `make ansible-ping` - Test connectivity to all hosts in the inventory.
+- `make ansible-install-cloudflare-ddns` - Install and configure Cloudflare DDNS service on all hosts.